-I’m currently loving a lot of the stuff that is being produced by the indie scene of late and Grand Class Melee 2 is no different.
-Its early access was released back at the start of February on Steam and I lunged at the chance to give this pixelated 4 player fighting game a first look.
+I'm currently loving a lot of the stuff that is being produced by the indie scene of late, and Grand Class Melee 2 is no different.
+Its early access was released back at the start of February on Steam, and I lunged at the chance to give this pixelated four-player fighting game a first look.

-At first the art style seems like nothing ground breaking.
-The character sprites while nicely done are nothing new, though the different attacks are nicely animated and it’s good that there are a range of randomly generated and differently styled background for you to battle in.
-The same goes for the music, it’s upbeat and fits in well with the game, but again nothing really to go raving on social media about.
+At first, the art style seems like nothing groundbreaking.
+The character sprites, while nicely done, are nothing new, though the different attacks are nicely animated, and it's good that there is a range of randomly generated and differently styled backgrounds for you to battle in.
+The same goes for the music; it's upbeat and fits in well with the game, but again nothing really to go raving on social media about.

 With no story to speak of, the place where Grand Class Melee 2 really holds its own is in the gameplay.
-You can currently choose from 4 classes, Durable, Sprint, Arrow and Scorch each with their own range of special abilities.
-You start off with just one, but you build them over time, choosing one and discarding another never to be seen from again.
-The game is incredibly fast paced with matches likely only lasting around 30 seconds each before you move on to choose your next ability.
-To avoid problems like in the Smash Brothers series where a player could happily wait out the match in the corner and out of harm’s way to win by default, Grand Class Melee 2 offers points not just based on survival, but on amount of kills and damage caused.
+You can currently choose from 4 classes, Durable, Sprint, Arrow, and Scorch, each with its own range of special abilities.
+You start off with just one, but you build them over time, choosing one and discarding another, never to be seen again.
+The game is incredibly fast-paced, with matches likely only lasting around 30 seconds each before you move on to choose your next ability.
+To avoid problems like in the Smash Brothers series, where a player could happily wait out the match in the corner and out of harm's way to win by default, Grand Class Melee 2 offers points not just based on survival but on the number of kills and damage caused.

-For me, the abilities is where the game really stands out.
-The steam page boasts over 60 different abilities and after playing all the classes I can see how this is the case.
-With an affinity for long range attacks, the Scorch class was the only one for me and saw some of the most devastating attacks in the game such as the much talked about Kai Beam, which while slow, when accurate can deal a devastating 3 hearts of damage.
-Teamed with the AfterLife ability, healing me slowly over time and bringing me back from the dead in a onetime only offer, I was pretty much unstoppable.
+For me, the abilities are where the game really stands out.
+The steam page boasts over 60 different abilities, and after playing all the classes, I can see how this is the case.
+With an affinity for long-range attacks, the Scorch class was the only one for me, and I saw some of the most devastating attacks in the game, such as the much-talked-about Kai Beam, which, while slow, when accurate, can deal a devastating three hearts of damage.
+Teamed with the AfterLife ability, healing me slowly over time and bringing me back from the dead in a one-time only offer, I was pretty much unstoppable.

-With a mention of early access, this game is currently only playable against AI and/or local multiplayer with people and PC’s sharing your connection and their own copy of the game.
-The AI is smart enough to outwit you and will deliver enough of a challenge for now, but for more true replayability, I would look forward to the full release which promises to introduce online multiplayer capabilities.
+With a mention of early access, this game is currently only playable against AI and/or local multiplayer, with people and PCs sharing your connection and their own copy of the game.
+The AI is smart enough to outwit you and will deliver enough of a challenge for now, but for more true replayability, and I would look forward to the full release, which promises to introduce online multiplayer capabilities.